- Training & Conferences

 - Ky Erosion Prevention & Sediment Control (KEPSC)

 Any person handling, applying or supervising the use of pesticides as part of that person’s job must be certified and licensed by the Kentucky Department of Agriculture.
 Non-commercial pesticide applicators must complete 12 hours of training over a three-year period to remain certified.
 Our workshops offer four hours of continuing education training.

-For the 2010-2011 training season, the Technology Transfer Program will be offering training and testing for Categories 3, 5 and 6; as well as continuing education for Categories 3, 5, 6 & 18.
+The Technology Transfer Program will be offering training and testing for Categories 3, 5 and 6; as well as continuing education for Categories 3, 5, 6 & 18.
 Listed below are workshop and category descriptions.

 This workshop is for those individuals who are currently licensed and who need continuing education credit in order to keep their applicator’s license.

 This workshop provides three general hours and one specific hour for each of the four categories (3, 5, 6 and 18), for a total of seven hours of training if the individual holds certification in all four categories.
 If certification is only in one category, individual will receive four hours (three general and one specific in the category); if certification is held in two categories, individuals will receive five hours (three general and one specific in each of two).